 In some areas, two-week wait referrals for lung cancer dropped by as much as 75%, meaning that thousands of cases potentially went undiagnosed during this time.

-It is not just lung cancer that may be confused with coronavirus.
+It is not just lung cancer that may be confused with Coronavirus (COVID-19).
 There are concerns that in some cases brain cancer may have been misdiagnosed when patients reported loss of sense of smell or taste.

 In addition, GPs’ ability to pick up on other symptoms that may indicate cancer has been reduced by the increased use of telephone appointments.
 In his speech delivered on 30 July 2020, Matt Hancock advocated that going forward, “all consultations should be teleconsultations unless there’s a compelling clinical reason not to” however on 13 May 2021 The Telegraph reported a climbdown on this stance.
 The tragic case of Joy Stokes, also reported recently in the Telegraph and other stories such as that of Julie Forward, whose cancer was misdiagnosed as indigestion and resulted in an 11 week fight for life in hospital, highlights the very real risks posed by a move to “total triage” via telephone appointment, a system which was due to come into force under new NHS guidance that has now been scrapped.